-Supervisory Notes-Detention: The overall compliance rate for the first quarter of 2022 was 98%.
-This was a 2% increase from the fourth quarter of 2021.
-The compliance rate of January was 96%, February was 97%, and March was 100%.
+Supervisory Notes-Detention: The overall compliance rate for the Third Quarter of 2022 was 95%.
+This was the same compliance rate from the previous quarter.
+The compliance rate of July was 100%, August was 89%, and September was 97%.

-Traffic Stop Data Collection: The overall compliance rate for the first quarter of 2022 was 99%.
-This was the same score as the fourth quarter of 2021.
-The months of January, February and March had a 99% compliance rate.
+Traffic Stop Data Collection: The overall compliance rate for the Third Quarter of 2022 was 99%.
+This was the same score as the Third Quarter of 2022.
+The months of July, August and September had a 99% compliance rate.

-Quarterly Employee Email: The Quarterly Employee Email compliance rate for the first quarter of 2022 was 100%.
-This was the same score as the fourth quarter of 2021.
+Quarterly Employee Email: The quarterly employee email compliance rate for the Third Quarter of 2022 was 100%.
+This was the same score every quarter since the Fourth Quarter of 2021.

-Quarterly CAD/Alpha Paging: This inspection had an overall compliance rate of 100% for the first quarter of 2022.
-This was the same score as the fourth quarter of 2021.
+Quarterly CAD/Alpha Paging: This inspection had an overall compliance rate of 100% for the Third Quarter of 2022.
+This compliance rate has been at 100% for all inspected quarters of 2022.

-Quarterly Patrol Shift Rosters: The overall compliance rate for the first quarter of 2022 was 99%.
-This was the same score as the fourth quarter of 2021.
-The MCSO has continued to adhere to the proper span of control for deputy-to-sergeant patrol squad ratios.
+Quarterly Patrol Shift Rosters: The overall compliance rate for the Third Quarter of 2022 was 100%.
+This was the same score as the Second Quarter of 2022.
+MCSO has continued to adhere to proper span of control for Deputy-to-Sergeant patrol squad ratios.

-Reviewed Traffic Stop Data: The first quarter of 2022 overall compliance rate for the Reviewed Traffic Stop Data inspections was 98%, which was the same as the previous fourth quarter of 2021.
-The compliance rate of January was 99%, and February and March rates were 98%.
+Reviewed Traffic Stop Data: The Third Quarter of 2022 overall compliance rate for the Reviewed Traffic Stop Data inspections was 99%, which was the same as the previous quarter.
+The compliance rate of July was 99%, August was 98%, and September rates was 100%.

-Discussed Traffic Stop Data: The first quarter of 2022 overall compliance rate for the Discussed Traffic Stop Data inspections was 98%, which was the same as the previous fourth quarter of 2021.
-The compliance rates of January and February were 99%, and March was 95%.
+Discussed Traffic Stop Data: The Third Quarter of 2022 overall compliance rate for the Discussed Traffic Stop Data inspections was 99%, which was an improvement from the previous quarter that had a compliance rate of 90%.
+The compliance rates of July and August were 99%, and September was 100%.

-Patrol Activity Logs: The first quarter of 2022 overall compliance rate for the Patrol Activity Logs inspection was 99%.
-This was the same score as the fourth quarter of 2021.
-The compliance rate of January was 100%, and February and March rates were 99%.
+Patrol Activity Logs: The Third Quarter of 2022 overall compliance rate for the Patrol Activity Log inspection was 99%.
+The compliance rate of July and August were 99% and September was 100%.